Introductory interest rates explained

 • Interest rates may vary based on an assessment of your personal circumstances.

-• Make sure you meet any conditions, e.g. completing transfers within 90 days of account opening.
+• Make sure you meet any conditions, for example completing transfers within 90 days of account opening.

 • If you pay late or miss a payment, you may have to pay fees, lose any promotional offers you have, and it could damage your credit score.